The Lived Experienced Café

 The Lived Experience Café is hosted by Dementia Crossroads, the website of Behavioural Support Services, Providence Care Seniors Mental Health (Kingston, Ontario) working in partnership with the Alzheimer Societies of SE Ontario.
 We believe to create meaningful services and supports; the voice of those using these services must be heard.
 Our goal is to create a South Eastern Ontario Lived Experience Network - a "knowledge bank" of people across South Eastern Ontario to be that voice.
 This site provides an opportunity to hold these conversations through discussion forums and monthly live (typed) chat events.

 The Lived Experience Cafe also hosts bi-monthly (typed) provincial chats in partnership with the Behavioural Supports Ontario Provincial Lived Experience Network Advisory.
 See the Ontario page for more details.

 This is an opportunity for people to have an advisory role - sharing insights and suggestions for change (anonymously) partnering with professionals who plan and provide services for older adults across the health care continuum.
-Sharon Osvald, the Lived Experience Facilitator and the Lived Experience Café website host, invites you to join the conversation.
-(Please see the Calendar for dates and locations when Sharon will be holding face to face conversations in your area.)
+Vicky Willis, the NEW SE Ontario Lived Experience Network Facilitator and the Lived Experience Café website host, invites you to join the conversation.
+(Please see the Calendar for dates and locations when Vicky will be holding face to face conversations in your area.)